Opentrons/opentrons/api/docs/v2/new_modules.rst

 This example would likely take just as long as the blocking version above; it’s unlikely that one aspirate and one dispense action would take longer than the time for the module to heat.
 However, be careful when putting a lot of commands between a ``set_target_temperature()`` call and a ``delay()`` call.
 In this situation, you’re relying on ``wait_for_temperature()`` to resume execution of commands once heating is complete.
 But if the temperature has already been reached, the delay will begin later than expected and the Heater-Shaker will hold at its target temperature longer than intended.

 Additionally, if you want to pipette while the module is holding at a speed and/or temperature, you need to parallelize the commands yourself.
 One of the simplest ways to do this is with Python’s ``time`` library.
-Add ``import time`` at the start of your protocol, and then use :py:meth:`time.time` to compare the current time to a reference time set when the target is reached:
+First, add ``import time`` at the start of your protocol.
+Then use :py:func:`time.time` to set a reference time when the target is reached, and a ``while`` loop to check if the desired amount of time has elapsed:

 .. code-block:: python